Select Page

 This 1971 album created credibility for Howlin Wolf and blues in general and brought many of these songs into the repertoire of many bands of the day.
 Back then your popular bands could play any type of music it wanted and I remember my band of the time played everything from Grateful Dead, to country songs, to blues without thinking.
 Music was just music to us.

-These and other albums were big influences on a young white guitarist’s ears and musical style.
 Other songs and albums that were big influences on white guitarists in the 60’s and early 70’s include…

 Taj Mahal – Natch’l Blues